-- Unplug as many electronic as you can, these devices give off heat.
+- Unplug as many electronic devices as you can, these devices give off heat.

 - Use fans wherever you can, especially when sleeping for added comfort.

-- Put a bowl of ice in front a fan for an extra cooling effect.
+- Put a bowl of ice in front of a fan for an extra cooling effect.

 Hot days can be overwhelming, even if you are taking measures to beat the heat.
 Here are some things to watch out for:

 - Dizziness or feeling faint

 - Quick breathing and a fast heartbeat while resting